steve12345585/SnipeOffice/static/README.wasm.md

 --enable-ccache
 ```

-FWIW: it's also possible to build an almost static Linux LibreOffice by just using
+FWIW: it's also possible to build an almost static Linux SnipeOffice by just using
 --disable-dynloading --enable-customtarget-components.
 System externals are still
 linked dynamically, but everything else is static.